Holtder/talos/README.md

 # Talos
 (Talos was developed on Ubuntu 18.04 in Python 3.6)

+## About
+Talos is a self-hosted web-based search engine that allows the user to gather a list of apps available on the Apple and Google Play app stores.
+It allows region specification and the export of gathered data to .CSV files.

+Soon this README will feature step-by-step usage guides.

 ## Installation

 This application was developed on Ubuntu 18.04 and is only supported on this platform for now.
 Get a Ubuntu 18.04 server and make sure you have no webservers (apache2, nginx and so on) installed/running on your server.
+WARNING: It is STRONGLY recommended to install this on a freshly installed virtual machine intended to run this server and this server only.
+Extensive testing on different platforms has yet to be performed so usage in any other setting is not supported by the developer.

 Suggestion: *If you are running Windows 10, use WSL, open the microsoft store and install Ubuntu 18.04.
 Then open wsl as your terminal.
 The following steps should work just as well.*